CSIprinceton/workshop-july-2020/tutorial/Day-2/README.md

 #### July 14 @ Princeton CSI center
 ##### Tutors: Marcos Calegari Andrade (Princeton CHEM), Yixiao Chen (Princeton PACM), Linfeng Zhang (Princeton PACM)

+# Aims

+1. Train a deep neural network potential that can properly describe rare events in molecular dynamics (MD) simulations;
+2. Use enhanced sampling techniques during the exploration steps of active learning.

 # Pre-requisites

 In order to run this tutorial, please make sure you have the following codes compiled: